josiahjohnston/eia_scrape/README.txt

 Select data is summarized and exported to tab separated files:
-  - Unit-level data for each generation project is aggregated by plant, technology, energy source, and vintage.
-In addition, gas and steam turbines belonging to combined cycle plants get aggregated together.
+  - Plant-level data for each generation project is first aggregated by plant, technology, energy source, and vintage.
+There are two other aggregations:
+    --By plant and technology; for consistency with consumption/generation data --Gas and steam turbines belonging to combined cycle plants
   - Units' minimum stable generation level, time from cold shutdown to full load, geographical coordinates, and other specific features are only extracted for the most recent year.